benswinney/AWS-SAA-C02-Course/README.md

 An EC2 instance is configured to launch into a single VPC subnet.
 Private service by default, public access must be configured.
 The VPC needs to support public access.
 If you use a custom VPC then you must handle the networking on your own.
+VPC Wizard can configure networking for you, including configuring VPN access with Public and Private subnets.

 EC2 deploys into one AZ.
 If it fails, the instance fails.

 Different sizes and capabilities.
 All use On-Demand Billing - Per second.
 Only pay for what you consume.

-Local on-host storage or **Elastic Block Storage**
+Local on-host storage (Instance Store [Temporary]) or **Elastic Block Storage**

 Pricing based on: